As hospitals cope with a COVID-19 surge, cyber threats loom

 But more than a month later, the hospital is still recovering.

-Some employees have been furloughed until they can return to their regular duties.
+Some employees were furloughed for weeks until they could return to their regular duties.

 Oncologists could not access older patient scans which could help them, for example, compare tumor size over time.